gostevedore/gostevedore.github.io/content/en/docs/getting-started/concepts/_index.md

 {{< /highlight >}}

 ### Images-tree
-The Images-tree is a data-strucutre contains the definition of the images, as well as the relationship among them.
+The Images-tree is a data structure containing the definition of the images, as well as the relationship among them.

 On the snipped below you can see three images defined within the Images-tree: `my-image-base`, at line 2, `my-ms1`, at line 13, and `my-ms2`, at line 35.
 {{< highlight Yaml "linenos=table" >}}